The Best Oman Itinerary: 10 Days in Oman + Insider Tips [2025]

 🗓 Day 3: Day Trip to Wadi Shab

-After your first two days in the capital of Oman, it’s time to dive deep into the fascinating nature of this country.
-Wadi Shab is one of Oman’s most visited outdoor attractions, and it’s not hard to see why.
-For those of you who don’t know, a wadi is essentially a valley, and it’s commonly found in Oman and Jordan.
+After your first two days in Muscat, it’s time to dive deep into the fascinating nature of Oman.
+Wadi Shab is one of Oman’s most visited outdoor attractions, and given how gorgeous it is, it’s not hard to see why.

-Wadi Shab consists of 3 natural pools that you can swim in, a mystical waterfall inside a cave which you can also plunge into, and a gorgeous hiking trail leading up to it all.
-Overall, the experience here felt like being inside a natural water park — one with stunning views of canyons all around you.
-It is truly magical.
+A wadi is essentially a valley, and it’s commonly found in Oman and Jordan.
+Wadi Shab features three natural pools that you can swim in, a mystical waterfall inside a cave which you can plunge into, and a stunning hiking trail leading up to it all.

 🚣♀️ Getting into Wadi Shab